Float About #46...

 Pens Out and About...

 Operagraphics has released Jack Keely's... latest opera design.
 The pen celebrates Richard Strauss' opera Salome.
-As you can see... when you click the image, ( Salome! ) is a naughty, but classy tip n strip.
+As you can see... when you click the image, Salome! is a naughty, but classy tip n strip.
 I predict this is going to be their most popular design to date.
 It is available exclusively in the twist n click style with a chrome clip and translucent purple barrel.
-The pen is currently in stock and you may purchase it directly from ( Operagraphics.com).
+(Update: May 2015; pen is NOT in stock.)
+Purchase it directly from Operagraphics.com.

 Caterpillar, the manufacturer of heavy construction equipment... has a custom float pen available on their website.
 I purchased four pens @ $5.95 each and paid an additional $8.95 shipping.
 Pool your orders to take the sting out of those shipping charges.
 Order directly from Caterpillar (NOTE: Pens sold out long ago; Link removed May 2015.)